davidmreed/nonskating.club/content/guides/jam-timer.md

 When a Time Out or Official Review is requested and all preconditions are met:

 1. Blow four short whistle blasts to signal stoppage of the period clock.
-2. Stop your Period Clock.
-3. If this is a Team Time Out, reset your Jam Clock and start timing the Time Out as a backup to the scoreboard.
-4. If there was any substantive delay between the request for the time out and it being granted, adjust the Period Clock to the time when the time out was requested.
+2. If there was any substantive delay between the request for the time out and it being granted, adjust the Period Clock to the time when the time out was requested.
 In particular, if the Period Clock expired between those two points and time, it should be restored to the former.
 (See Officiating Procedures 4.7).
-5. Communicate any changes to the Period Clock to the Scoreboard Operator.
-6. Stand at the Pivot Line and give the appropriate verbal cue and hand signal for the type of play stoppage (see the [Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document, pages 16-17).
-Make sure that the scoreboard operator can see your hand cues.
+3. Follow your **During a stoppage of play** steps.
-7. If a Team Time Out was called, wait for the scoreboard to display 1:00.
+4. If a Team Time Out was called, wait for the scoreboard to display 1:00.
 Otherwise, wait for the Head Referee to indicate that you can restart play.
 There is no standard signal for this.
 Many referees use a hand cue, pointing an index finger upwards and rotating it rapidly.
-8. Execute the steps given under **Before each jam that does not directly follow another jam**.
+5. Execute the steps given under **Before each jam that does not directly follow another jam**.

 #### Official Reviews After End-of-Period